-7 A "provisional" indirect cost rate is a temporary rate established for a future prospective period of time to permit budgeting, obligations, and payment of funds by awarding agencies until such time as the actual indirect costs can be determined and a final rate is established for the applicable period; provisional rates are subject to adjustment by issuance of a "final" rate based on actual indirect costs incurred for the period (usually the organization's fiscal year).
+A "provisional" indirect cost rate is a temporary rate established for a future prospective period of time to permit budgeting, obligations, and payment of funds by awarding agencies until such time as the actual indirect costs can be determined and a final rate is established for the applicable period; provisional rates are subject to adjustment by issuance of a "final" rate based on actual indirect costs incurred for the period (usually the organization's fiscal year).

-negotiated and approved by the State's cognizant Federal agency, at which point the State lead agency must make appropriate adjustments for applicable FFYs.
-The State acknowledges that a final restricted indirect cost rate may result in an adjustment of the final audited expenditures allowable to be charged to the Part C grant and the Department's approval of this FFY Part C application with an expired or provisional restricted indirect cost rate does not constitute approval of that rate as the final rate for the lead agency for this FFY.
-When a final restricted indirect cost rate agreement; and (2) details of adjustments made to past GAPS draw downs in light of the "final" rate.
-(The State must attach a copy of the previously approved restricted indirect cost rate agreement.)

-The lead agency is not an SEA and has a final cost allocation plan that has been approved by the State lead agency's cognizant Federal agency, which is .
-The cost allocation plan charges costs only on a restricted basis and has also been approved by ED's Indirect Cost Unit.
-It is in effect until [insert date or note until amended] for this Federal fiscal year (FFY) (ending on June 30, 2022).
-(The State must attach a copy of the approved cost allocation plan and approval documentation from both the lead agency's cognizant Federal agency and ED's Indirect Cost Unit.)
+State negotiated and approved by the State's cognizant Federal agency, at whice agency must make appropriate adjustments for applicable FFYs.
+The State final restricted indirect cost rate may result in an adjustment of the final aurallowable to be charged to the Part C grant and the Department's approval application with an expired or provisional restricted indirect cost rate does of that rate as the final rate for the lead agency for this FFY.
+When a final rate is approved, the lead agency must submit to OSEP: (1) a copy of the indirect cost rate agreement; and (2) details of adjustments made to past (1) light of the "final" rate.
+(The State must attach a copy of the previously applied indirect cost rate agreement.) e acknowledges that a dited expenditures I of this FFY Part C not constitute approval estricted indirect cost "final" restricted GAPS draw downs in The lead agency is not an SEA and has a final cost allocation plan that has State lead agency's cognizant Federal agency, which is plan charges costs only on a restricted basis and has also been approved Unit.
+It is in effect until [insert date or note until a Federal fiscal year (FFY) (ending on June 30, 2023).
+(The State must attacapproved cost allocation plan and approval documentation from both the left Federal agency and ED's Indirect Cost Unit.)
+The cost allocation by ED's Indirect Cost mended] for this ch a copy of the